aloksh85/CarND-Vehicle-Detection/README.md

 The pipeline is implemented in `VehicleDetection_pipeline.py`.
 All helper fuctions which include code from udacity lessons are available in `helper_functions.py`

-Here I will elaborate how I implemented the pipeline to achieve all requirments specified in the [project rubric](https://review.udacity.com/#!/rubrics/513/view) project rubric
+Here I will elaborate how I implemented the pipeline to achieve all requirments specified in the [project rubric](https://review.udacity.com/#!/rubrics/513/view)

 ### Histogram of Oriented Gradients (HOG)
 The method `extract_features` and `single_img_features` in `VehicleDetection_pipeline.py` perform HOG feature extraction.
 I also use a histogrm of color channels (32 bins) and all spatial information available in the image (sub-sampled to (32,32)) as features.